 “I was reading Davin’s newest treatise, about advancement to journeyman.”

 “Books.”
 Mair snorted as she glanced at the volumes on the high table.
-Rani knew that her Touched friend was able to read; Mair had mastered her letters at the same time that the girl was learning how to survive in the City streets.
+Rani knew that her Touched friend was able to read; Mair had mastered her letters while she was learning how to survive in the City streets.
 Reading and writing were tools that helped a Touched girl thrive, let her read the text of royal proclamations, let her draft markers for loans.

-Mair had harnessed her skills well, Rani thought, managing a troop of children with all the aplomb of a general.
-The Touched leader had consistently directed her followers with a combination of maternal love and mercenary zeal – skills that were sometimes wasted in the constraints of King Halaravilli’s court.
+Mair had harnessed her skills well, Rani thought, managing a troupe of children with all the aplomb of a general.
+The Touched leader had consistently directed her followers with a combination of maternal love and mercenary zeal—skills that were sometimes wasted in the constraints of King Halaravilli’s court.
 Mair said, “There are more important things than books.”

 “Certainly there are, Mair,” Rani sighed.
 “There are funeral pyres for all the victims who were not consumed outright by the fire.
 There is food to distribute.
 There are blankets to give out.
 But I can’t be down there all the time.
 I can’t watch over the damage all the time.”

 “They’re not mine!”
 Rani heard her voice ratchet higher, and she reminded herself to breathe, to relax her throat.
 “I’m a merchant girl, not a noble.”

 “Merchant girl, guild girl, noble.”
 Mair shook her head.
 “You’re whatever you decide to call yourself.
 The fact remains that the people need you.
 Your king needs you.”